MohamedAlosaili/udacity-nd-projects/weather-journal-app/README.md

 First of all, you need to have nodejs on your machine if you haven't, download it from here [here](https://nodejs.org/en/)

-> First: Clone the project by past this line in the directory
+> First: Clone the project by pasting this line in the terminal of the directory folder

 ```
     git clone https://github.com/MohamedAlosaili/udacity-nd-projects.git